cpt-max/Docs/MonoGame Compute Shader Guide.md

     }
 }
 ```
-A compute shader can be alone in a separate technique, but it can also be part of a teqchnique, that already contains a vertex or a pixel shader.
+A compute shader can be alone in a separate technique, but it can also be part of a technique, that already contains a vertex or a pixel shader.
-Just because the compute shader shares a technique with a vertex shader, does not mean it will automatically execute, whenever the vertex shader executes.
+A compute shader sharing a technique with a vertex shader does not mean it will automatically execute whenever the vertex shader executes.
-Compute shaders are differen in this regard from other shader stages.
-They are not tied into the normal shader pipeline, they always run separately.
+Compute shaders are different in this regard from other shader stages.
+They are not tied into the normal shader pipeline.
+They always run separately.

 There has to be at least one output buffer/texture (RWStructuredBuffer, RWByteAddressBuffer, RWTexture), but there could be multiple.
 The "RW" stands for read/write.
 In addition to that, there can be multiple readonly input buffers/textures (StructuredBuffer, ByteAddressBuffer, Texture).
-In the example above the RWStructuredBuffer provides both, the input and the output.
+In the example above the RWStructuredBuffer provides both the input and the output.
 <br><br>

 ### 1.2 Execute Compute Shader <a name="execute-compute-shader"></a>

 Executing a compute shader works very similar to drawing primitives.<br>
-When drawing primitives you would call ```pass.Apply``` followed by ```GraphicsDevice.Draw...```.<br>
+When drawing primitives, you would call ```pass.Apply``` followed by ```GraphicsDevice.Draw...```.<br>
-For executing a compute shader you call ```pass.ApplyCompute``` followed by ```GraphicsDevice.DispatchCompute```.
+For executing a compute shader, you call ```pass.ApplyCompute``` followed by ```GraphicsDevice.DispatchCompute```.

 ```C#
 foreach (var pass in effect.CurrentTechnique.Passes)